rustwasm/wee_alloc/README.md

 - `wee_alloc` imposes two words of overhead on each allocation for maintaining its internal free lists.

-- The maximum alignment supported is word alignment.

 - Deallocation is an *O(1)* operation.

 - `wee_alloc` will never return freed pages to the WebAssembly engine /